denismo/aws-iam-ldap-bridge/INSTALL.md

 By default, the users are cached in LDAP at ou=users,dc=example,dc=com and groups as ou=groups,dc=example,dc=com.
 You can change that by modifying the rootDN in auth.ldif and importing it back into the server.

 > _You should also be aware that this project is in its early stages.
 No formal security assessment has been done against it.
-Considering that you are NOT advised to use it for any security sensitive application.
+Considering that, you are NOT advised to use it for any security sensitive application.
 Feel free to evaluate this project but be aware that you use it at your own risk._

 Quick start